Londesborough

 Londesborough is a village and civil parish in the East Riding of Yorkshire, England.
 It is situated approximately 2.5 mi north of the market town of Market Weighton.

 The civil parish is formed by the village of Londesborough and the hamlet of Middlethorpe.

 According to the 2011 UK census, Londesborough parish had a population of 182, a reduction of one on the 2001 UK census figure.

+The name Londesborough derives from the Old Norse personal name Lothinn and the Old English burh meaning 'fortification'.